CurveBending/CurveBending.github.io/_posts/2024-11-29-FOAK Project Insights from OCED.md

 ---
 layout: post
-title:  "Insights on FOAK Projects from OCED 2024 Nov Report"
+title:  "FOAK Project Insights from OCED"
-date:   2024-08-11T00:00:00-00:00
+date:   2024-11-29T00:00:00-00:00
 author: Cece
 categories: "Insight"
 tags: "Clean-Energy"
 ---

 This post summarizes the key takeaways from the latest [report](https://www.energy.gov/sites/default/files/2024-11/FOAK Financing and Development Approaches_112024_vf.pdf) published by the Office of Clean Energy Demonstration.
 Profiling 8 companies including LanzaTech, Solugen, Stegra and Via Solutions and a total of 21 FOAK projects, the report covers FOAK projects with different levels of technology and adoption readiness.
-It paints a holistic picture of the latest state of developing and financing FOAK projects, drawing lessons from the recent successes.
+By drawing lessons from the recent sucesses, it paints a realistic picture of what it takes to develop and finance FOAK projects.

 # **Overall Takeaways**